rjsf-team/react-jsonschema-form/README.md

 };
 ```

-As above this will be rendered using a select box as so:
+This will be rendered as follows:

 ```html
 <select>